6 Simple Ways To Improve Your Email Marketing

 Create A Call To Action

 Don’t just tell them what to do – make it possible for them to do it.
-Place your CTA in a clickable button.
+Place your call to action (CTA) in a clickable button.
 Provide a link to the site you want them to visit.
 Tell them to call and provide a phone number.

 Make sure that you position your CTA above the fold.
 The fold is the place in an email where the viewer has to scroll.
 CTAs that are positioned above the fold perform better.